MicrosoftDocs/azure-docs/articles/virtual-machines/linux/tutorial-build-deploy-jenkins.md

 ---
 title: CI/CD from Jenkins to Azure VMs with Team Services | Microsoft Docs
-description: Set up continuous integration (CI) and continuous deployment (CD) of an app using Jenkins to Azure VMs from Release Management in Visual Studio Team Services (VSTS) or Microsoft Team Foundation Server (TFS)
+description: Set up continuous integration (CI) and continuous deployment (CD) of a Node.js app using Jenkins to Azure VMs from Release Management in Visual Studio Team Services (VSTS) or Microsoft Team Foundation Server (TFS)
 author: ahomer
 manager: douge
 editor: tysonn